google-marketing-solutions/campaign_utm_custom_parameter/README.md

 The following script helps to automatically sets a custom parameter at campaign level with the value equals to the name of each campaign.
 It allows client to ease their tracking in GA4 with utm.
 Specifically: utm-campaign

+**Attention: this script works only for Search, Shopping and Performance Max campaigns.**

 ## Setup

 ### Step 1: Add a new custom parameter at campaign level